unccv/uncc_course_overview/readme.md

 ### Quizzes (20%)
 Each module will end with a short in-class quiz.
 These quizzes will test basic knowledge of the techniques covered in each section, and probe the understanding gained in the coding challenges.

-### Class Participation (10%)
+### Participation (10%)
-Class attendance + participation count for 10% of your final grade, and will be monitored on Piazza.
+ Participation counts for 10% of your final grade, and will be monitored on Piazza.
 It provides useful statistics of a user's engagement on Piazza posts, discussion and other activities and these statistics will be used for grading.
 Click [here](https://docs.google.com/document/d/1Ke1NSwRFO1X3l6iebSH9ySL47K1psuIrcFeK-Hv0k2s/edit?usp=sharing) for FAQs.

 ### Course Project (40%)
 The course will include a [semester-long group project](https://github.com/unccv/course_project).
 This project represents a significant portion of a student's grade, and will be broken up into graded checkpoints, including a final presentation.

-## Classroom Policies
-Our classroom time is really valuable.
-Each hour of class time represents thousands of dollars of tuition costs.
-Your instructor's time is valuable.
-Our TAs time is valuable.
-Your time is valuable.
-Accordingly, we've adopted policies maximize the value of our time in class.

-**1. Turn Your Phone Off.** Not silent, off.
-Phones are rediculously distracting (most apps are specifically designed to grab your attention!).
-When you come to class, we expect your phone to be completely off for the entire lecture.

-**2. Put Your Laptop Away.** I know, you need it to take notes, right!?
-It turns our there is [strong evidence](https://journals.sagepub.com/doi/abs/10.1177/0956797614524581) that you learn more when you take notes by hand.
-All lecture notes are available online, so you are not required to take notes to do well in the course.
-That said, many students learn more when they take some type of notes.
-You may print lecture notes before class to add your own hand written notes to, or simply take notes in a notebook.

 ## Programming
 We will make heavy use of python in this course, spend lots of time in jupyter notebooks, and frequently use numpy, matplotlib, scipy, sklearn, opencv, tensorflow, and pytorch.